Legislative Updates

 Imposes a $5,000 minimum statutory penalty per violation, opening the door to costly litigation.

-House Health & Welfare Committee
+House Health & Welfare Committee: Hearing not yet scheduled

 Prohibits requiring any vaccines, including those that prevent measles and polio.